berlinpriju607/DirtyCow_CTF/README.md

 ♦ Downloaded a publicly available proof-of-concept exploit for educational and CTF purposes.
 [Dirty COW Official Website](https://dirtycow.ninja/)

-♦ Compiled the exploit using `gcc -pthread dirtycow.c -o` dirty to create an executable payload.
+♦ Compiled the exploit using `gcc -pthread dirtycow.c -o dirty` dirty to create an executable payload.

+`./dirty`

 ♦ Ran the exploit, which successfully abused the kernel race condition to overwrite protected system files.